-Descriptions like the one I’ve written above are in first person (within the body) but seem oddly outside of it.
+Passages like the one I’ve written above are first person character description (within the body) but seem oddly outside of it.
 This most often happens with physical descriptions/actions.
 I fear I’m not making a whole lot of sense, so I will try another approach.
 Imagine you’re telling an anecdote to your friends.

 You’ve got them wrapped around your finger as you’re describing a scene, say, the last time you were thrown a surprise party.
-Do you say, about yourself, “My gaze shifted to the corner and my mouth dropped open to discover Uncle Eddie wearing a party hat”?
+When you’re writing a character description about yourself, do you say, “My gaze shifted to the corner and my mouth dropped open to discover Uncle Eddie wearing a party hat”?

 Character Description in Third Person

-To further illustrate, let’s put the above passage in the third person:
+To further illustrate the differences when you’re writing a character description, let’s put the above passage in the third person:

 His gaze shifted to the corner of the room.
 A shadow seemed to move.
 It hadn’t been there a moment ago.
 Jake’s heartbeat quickened and his pupils contracted with fear [I have problems with writers relying too heavily on physical symptoms and gestures to convey emotion, but that’s another post for another day…].
 He leaned back against the wall, the muscles in his torso tightening, his mouth drying out, his legs ready to spring into action.
 With his breath coming in short, shallow gasps, Jake prepared himself to attack.

-Now, it’s not a perfect paragraph, and it still has a lot of cheap physical symptoms cluttering everything, but it sounds much more natural in third to my ear because we’re observing the character from the outside.
+Now, it’s not a perfect paragraph, and it still has a lot of no-nos in terms of how to describe emotion, but it sounds much more natural in third to my ear because we’re observing the character from the outside.

 Sure, we can’t see his muscles tighten or his heartbeat quicken from a true bird-eye view, but the tone of this piece is that of an outside observer.
-That same tone doesn’t work when the observer is in first person, talking about their own body.
+That same tone doesn’t work when you’re writing character description in first person, when the protagonist is talking about their own body.

-This is one of those more subtle notes that I give, but I’ve found myself giving it a lot lately.
+This note about character description in first person is more subtle, but I’ve found myself giving it a lot lately.
 Sure, it’s probably less fancy to adhere to true first person tone when describing physical events (the boring “I glanced” vs. the sexy “my gaze shifted”) but I think it’s more authentic.
 On a related note, I’ve also been giving a lot of writers pointers about overwriting, making things more complex than they should be, and showing off.
 This is one example of prose where I think we should all strive for a bit more simplicity.